bcgov/foi-report-download/README.md

   * localhost has access to Redshift
   * localhost has Node.js v10.15.1 installed (other Node.js versions may work but have not been tested)
   * localhost has applicable env var above defined
-  * access to Keycloak realm admin console
+  * access to a Keycloak realm admin console or to the [CSS dashboards](https://bcgov.github.io/sso-requests/my-dashboard/)
-  * setup a Keycloak client with http://localhost:8080 as *Root URL*
+  * setup a Keycloak client with `http://localhost:8080/*` as a valid URI redirect (the "Development" installation download from the CSS provides this)

 ##### Install & Launch
 1. Run